Shu-AFK/mozz/README.md

 # MOZZ

-**MOZZ** is a DLL designed for shellcode injection and downloading using the Process Doppelgänging technique.
-It provides a stealthy way to inject and execute shellcode within a target process while *hopefully* evading detection from conventional security solutions when finished.
+**MOZZ** is a DLL designed for shellcode injection and downloading using **Process Hallowing**.
+It provides a stealthy way to inject and execute shellcode within a target process without storing the shellcode on disk while *hopefully* evading detection from conventional security solutions when finished.

 ## Features
-- **Process Doppelgänging**: Leverages Transactional NTFS (TxF) to inject shellcode into a process without writing to disk.
+- **Process Hollowing**: Creates a new process in a suspended state, replaces its memory with shellcode, and resumes execution to avoid detection.
 - **Flexible Payload Delivery**: Allows dynamic loading of shellcode from a remote source.
 - **Minimal Footprint**: Operates without leaving traces on the filesystem, enhancing stealth.